Khmer Air Force: Reorganization 1970–71

 In the wake of the March 1970 coup, the Royal Cambodian Aviation was re-designated Khmer National Aviation (Aviation nationale khmère; AVNK), though it remained under Army command.
-Colonel Keu Pau Ann was replaced as the AVNK Chief-of-Staff by his deputy, Major (promptly promoted to lieutenant colonel) So Satto, with Major Penn Randa becoming deputy chief-of-staff for tactical operations and Major Ear Chhong the deputy chief-of-staff for logistics.
+Colonel Keu Pau Ann was replaced as the AVNK Chief-of-Staff by his deputy, Major (promptly promoted to lieutenant colonel) So Satto, with Major Penn Randa becoming deputy chief-of-staff for tactical operations and Major Ea Chhong the deputy chief-of-staff for logistics.
 After securing material support from the United States, South Vietnam, and Thailand, the new Khmer National Aviation immediately commenced combat operations, and embarked on an ambitious reorganisation and expansion program.
 Shortly after the coup, however, the French military mission suspended all the cooperation with the Cambodian armed forces, thus depriving the AVNK of vital training and technical assistance.
 China and the Soviet Union also severed their military assistance programs, which resulted in serious maintenance problems for its Shenyang and MiG fighter jets.

 With the increase in activity at Pochentong airbase, the AVNK Air Academy (École de l'Air; formerly, the Royal Flying School) was moved in August 1970 to more quieter and less congested facilities at Battambang airfield.
 The director of the Air Academy, Lieutenant colonel Norodom Vatvani organized a road convoy to transport all the technical equipment whilst the instructor pilots flew the Gardan GY-80 Horizons to the new airfield, although the Cessna T-37B Tweet jet trainers were left behind at Pochentong.
 To provide air cover more effectively to the FANK's six military districts or "Military Regions" (Regions Militaires), the AVNK Command envisaged the creation of three Air Force districts, the 1st, 2nd, and 3rd Air Regions (Regions Aériennes).
 However, these plans never came to fruition and only the 1st Air Region (1ér Region Aérienne) had been established by 1973, which encompassed nearly the entire Cambodian territory and was concurrently headed by the Air Force Commander.